Last Updated: September 6th, 2023 by Kristen Douglas

 WARNING: if you are a woman/group of ladies, a family, or planning to be very intoxicated after the game, maybe this isn’t the choice for you.
 The area around Camden Yards is safe and well lit, but once you leave the area, that changes.
 Baltimore is one of America’s most dangerous cities.
 If all this makes you too nervous, there are lots of options that are close, safe, and cheap.

 If you’re really trying to game the system and save a buck or two there are a couple of options for you.
 First, there is the occasional business in the area that will be offering a spot in their lot for five bucks or so.
-A few laps around the surrounding neighborhoods should bring you quick success.
+A few laps around the surrounding neighborhoods should bring you quick success if you arrive well before the game starts.

 The neighborhood to the east of Camden Yards, Federal Hill, is good for a bite to eat before the game and has cheap metered parking if you can snag a spot on Charles Street.
 Meters run until 8:00pm, you can feed them for a few hours and take off.
 The Maryland Science Center nearby offers game night parking.